rubenvannieuwpoort/site/public/posts/div.md

 $\square$

-The result is fairly straightforward to use.
-However, we need to take care of overflows again.
-There are multiple strategies to avoid overflow:
+The computation of $m$ is very similar to the round-up method: We take $\ell = \lfloor \log_2(d) \rfloor$ and compute $m = \lfloor \frac{2^{N + \ell}}{d} \rfloor$.
+The difference is of course that we round $m$ *down* instead of up (which can hardly be a surprise, given the name of the method).
+So it's only the increment that can overflow.

+For the evaluation of the expression $m(n + 1)$ we do need to be careful to avoid overflows again.
+It can happen that $n = 2^N - 1$, and in this case naively computing $n + 1$ will overflow.
+The product $m(n + 1)$ needs to be computed with a "widening" multiplication as before (sometimes you can get away with a "compute high word of product" instruction, if the target architecture has one).

+Possible strategies to avoid overflow include:
   1. Compute the full $2N$-bit product $mn$ (not just the high $N$-bit word), and add $m$ to that.
-  2. If the target architecture has a fused-multiply-add instruction, use that to evaluate $m(n + 1)$ as $mn + m$.
-  3. Use a saturating increment on $n$.
-This can usually be done with an increment, followed by a single instruction that subtracts the overflow bit.
+  2. Use a saturating increment on $n$.
+The implementation is architecture-dependent, but it can usually be done with an increment, followed by a single instruction that subtracts the overflow bit.

-The first approach is the most obvious one.
-The second approach was suggested in TODO, and the third one in TODO.
-I suggest going with the third approach, since it seems to be reasonably portable between instruction sets, and slightly more efficient than the other approaches.
+< In the paper "N-Bit Unsigned Division Via N-Bit Multiply-Add", it is suggested to implement the first method with a fused-multiply-add operation.
+This works fine if there is such an instruction on the target architecture, like on the Itanium architecture which is used in the article.
+However, most architectures do not have such an instruction, so I will not go into this approach any further.

+In most cases the second approach seems better.
+The exception is when the division is done on $N$-bit integers but the target architecture is $2N$-bit (typically this happens when dividing 32-bit integers on a 64-bit procesors).
+In this case, we can just use a $2N$-bit word to store $n + 1$ without worrying about overflow.

 ### Correctness of the saturating-increment approach